ozaiithejava/CraftRise-Coin-Level-Xp/README.md

+---

 # CraftRise Coin Level XP Plugin

 ![CraftRise Logo](https://www.speedrun.com/static/game/kdkzwpgd/cover.png?v=85a7caf)
 ![Spigot Logo](https://static.spigotmc.org/img/spigot-og.png)

-**CraftRise Coin Level XP Plugin**, CraftRise sunucularında oyun oynarken oyuncuların seviye ve deneyim puanlarını takip etmek için kullanılan bir eklentidir.
-Bu eklenti ile ilgili önemli bilgilere ve yasal uyarılara aşağıda yer verilmiştir.

-## Kullanım

-Bu eklentiyi kullanmak için spigot ve papi gereklidir.
-Plugins klasörüne atın, jar'ı çalıştırın, sunucuyu kapatın, sonra config.yml gelecek, onu düzenleyin ve MySQL bilgilerinizi girin.

-## Yasal Uyarı

-Bu eklenti, yalnızca kişisel ve eğlence amaçları için kullanılmalıdır.
-Bu eklenti ile elde edilen herhangi bir avantaj veya haksız kazanç cezalandırılabilir ve yasal işlemler başlatılabilir.

-Eklentinin izinsiz kopyalanması, dağıtılması veya satılması yasaktır.

-## PlaceHolders Kullanımı:

-1. PlaceholderAPI'nin yüklü olduğundan emin olun.
-2. Oyunculara özel metinleri göstermek için, bu sınıfın sağladığı placeholder'ları kullanabilirsiniz.

-**PlaceHolders:**
-- `%expercoins_xp%`: Oyuncunun XP'sini gösterir.
-- `%expercoins_coin%`: Oyuncunun coin miktarını gösterir.
-- `%expercoins_level%`: Oyuncunun seviyesini gösterir.
-- `%expercoins_join_date%`: Oyuncunun katılma tarihini gösterir.
-- `%expercoins_top_coin%`: En çok coine sahip oyuncuların listesini gösterir.
-- `%expercoins_top_xp%`: En çok XP'e sahip oyuncuların listesini gösterir.
-- `%expercoins_top_level%`: En yüksek seviyede oyuncuların listesini gösterir.

-## Coin Api Kullanımı:

-- `CoinManager.getPlayerCoins(playername)`: Coin sayısını getirir.
-- `CoinManager.setPlayerCoins(playername, miktar)`: Coin'i belirtilen sayıya ayarlar.
-- `CoinManager.resetPlayerCoins(playername)`: Coin sıfırlama.
-- `CoinManager.addPlayerCoins(playername, miktar)`: Coin ekleme.
-- `CoinManager.removePlayerCoins(playername, miktar)`: Coin eksiltme.
-- `CoinManager.sendPlayerCoins(senderName, receiverName, coinsToSend)`: Coin yollama.
-- `CoinManager.getTopPlayerCoins(miktar)`: En yüksek coin miktarına sahip oyuncuları getirir.

-## Level Api Kullanımı:

-- `LevelManager.getPlayerLevel(playername)`: Level sayısını getirir.
-- `LevelManager.setPlayerLevel(playername, miktar)`: Level'i belirtilen sayıya ayarlar.
-- `LevelManager.resetPlayerLevel(playername)`: Level sıfırlama.
-- `LevelManager.addPlayerLevel(playername, miktar)`: Level ekleme.
-- `LevelManager.removePlayerLevel(playername, miktar)`: Level eksiltme.
-- `LevelManager.getTopPlayersLevel(miktar)`: En yüksek level miktarına sahip oyuncuları getirir.

-## Exp Api Kullanımı:

-- `ExpManager.getPlayerXp(playername)`: Level sayısını getirir.
-- `ExpManager.setPlayerXp(playername, miktar)`: Level'i belirtilen sayıya ayarlar.
-- `ExpManager.resetPlayerXp(playername)`: Level sıfırlama.
-- `ExpManager.addPlayerXp(playername, miktar)`: Level ekleme.
-- `ExpManager.removePlayerXp(playername, miktar)`: Level eksiltme.
-- `ExpManager.getTopPlayerXP(miktar)`: En yüksek level miktarına sahip oyuncuları getirir.

-## Exp Sistemi:

-Exp sistemi 100xp de 1 level artacak şekilde düzenlenmiştir, istediğiniz gibi düzenleyebilirsiniz.

-## Komutlar:

-- **/coinim**: Coin miktarını gösterir.
-- **/topcoin**: En yüksek coinleri gösterir.
-- **/expim**: XP'yi gösterir.
-- **/c**: Coin admin komutları.
-- **/l**: Level admin komutları.
-- **/e**: XP admin komutları.
-- **/p**: Profil admin komutları.
-- **/fipcoin**: Yazı tura.
-- **/oduller**: Ödüller.
-- **/coinyolla**: Coin yollama.
-- **/toplevel**: En yüksek level.
-- **/profil**: Profiliniz.
+**CraftRise Coin Level XP Plugin** is a powerful tool designed for CraftRise servers, allowing for the tracking of player levels and experience points while they engage in gameplay.
+Below are important details and legal notices regarding the usage of this plugin.

+## Usage

+To utilize this plugin, you must have Spigot and PlaceholderAPI installed.
+Follow these steps to get started:

+1. Place the JAR file into your `plugins` directory.
+2. Start your server to generate the `config.yml` file.
+3. Stop the server and edit the `config.yml` file to enter your MySQL connection details.

+## Legal Notice

+This plugin is intended for personal and entertainment purposes only.
+Any advantages or unfair gains obtained through its use may lead to penalties and legal actions.

+Unauthorized copying, distribution, or sale of this plugin is strictly prohibited.

+## Placeholder Usage

+1. Ensure PlaceholderAPI is installed.
+2. Use the placeholders provided by this plugin to display player-specific information.

+### Available Placeholders:
+- `%expercoins_xp%`: Displays the player's current XP.
+- `%expercoins_coin%`: Displays the player's current coin balance.
+- `%expercoins_level%`: Displays the player's current level.
+- `%expercoins_join_date%`: Displays the player's join date.
+- `%expercoins_top_coin%`: Displays the leaderboard of players with the most coins.
+- `%expercoins_top_xp%`: Displays the leaderboard of players with the highest XP.
+- `%expercoins_top_level%`: Displays the leaderboard of players at the highest levels.

+## Coin API Usage

+The following methods are available for managing coins:

+- `CoinManager.getPlayerCoins(playerName)`: Retrieves the player's coin balance.
+- `CoinManager.setPlayerCoins(playerName, amount)`: Sets the player's coin balance to the specified amount.
+- `CoinManager.resetPlayerCoins(playerName)`: Resets the player's coin balance.
+- `CoinManager.addPlayerCoins(playerName, amount)`: Adds coins to the player's balance.
+- `CoinManager.removePlayerCoins(playerName, amount)`: Deducts coins from the player's balance.
+- `CoinManager.sendPlayerCoins(senderName, receiverName, coinsToSend)`: Transfers coins from one player to another.
+- `CoinManager.getTopPlayerCoins(limit)`: Retrieves the top players based on their coin balance.

+## Level API Usage

+The following methods are available for managing player levels:

+- `LevelManager.getPlayerLevel(playerName)`: Retrieves the player's current level.
+- `LevelManager.setPlayerLevel(playerName, amount)`: Sets the player's level to the specified amount.
+- `LevelManager.resetPlayerLevel(playerName)`: Resets the player's level.
+- `LevelManager.addPlayerLevel(playerName, amount)`: Increases the player's level.
+- `LevelManager.removePlayerLevel(playerName, amount)`: Decreases the player's level.
+- `LevelManager.getTopPlayersLevel(limit)`: Retrieves the top players based on their level.

+## Experience API Usage

+The following methods are available for managing player experience:

+- `ExpManager.getPlayerXp(playerName)`: Retrieves the player's current XP.
+- `ExpManager.setPlayerXp(playerName, amount)`: Sets the player's XP to the specified amount.
+- `ExpManager.resetPlayerXp(playerName)`: Resets the player's XP.
+- `ExpManager.addPlayerXp(playerName, amount)`: Increases the player's XP.
+- `ExpManager.removePlayerXp(playerName, amount)`: Decreases the player's XP.
+- `ExpManager.getTopPlayerXP(limit)`: Retrieves the top players based on their XP.

+## Experience System

+The experience system is designed to increase levels every 100 XP earned.
+This can be adjusted as per your requirements.

+## Commands

+The following commands are available for players and administrators:

+- **/coinim**: Displays the player's current coin balance.
+- **/topcoin**: Displays the leaderboard of players with the highest coin balances.
+- **/expim**: Displays the player's current XP.
+- **/c**: Admin commands related to coins.
+- **/l**: Admin commands related to levels.
+- **/e**: Admin commands related to XP.
+- **/p**: Admin commands related to profiles.
+- **/fipcoin**: Performs a coin flip.
+- **/oduller**: Displays available rewards.
+- **/coinyolla**: Sends coins to another player.
+- **/toplevel**: Displays the leaderboard of the highest levels.
+- **/profil**: Displays the player's profile.

 ---

-**CraftRise Coin Level XP Plugin**, Ozaii ve ekibi tarafından geliştirilmiştir ve tüm hakları saklıdır. İzinsiz kullanım veya dağıtım durumunda yasal işlemler başlatılacaktır.
+**CraftRise Coin Level XP Plugin** is developed by Ozaii and his team.
+All rights reserved.
+Legal action will be pursued for unauthorized use or distribution.

+---